zevenet/zcli/README.md

 # What is ZCLI

-ZCLI is the acronym of Zevenet Command Line Interface.
+ZCLI is the acronym of ZEVENET Command Line Interface.
 This tool allows managing multiple load balancers from a command line or automatizes load balancer actions in the operation scripts.

-ZCLI is a wrapper of the ZAPI (Zevenet Application Programming Interface), it has an autocompletion feature to navigate easier for the load balancer modules and its items.
+ZCLI is a wrapper of the ZAPI (ZEVENET Application Programming Interface), it has an autocompletion feature to navigate easier for the load balancer modules and its items.

-*It depends on the Zevenet EE 6.1 or higher.*
+*It depends on the ZEVENET EE 6.1 or higher.*

-*It depends on the Zevenet CE 5.11 or higher.*
+*It depends on the ZEVENET CE 5.11 or higher.*